pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

 ## Managed Pulumi Service vs Self-Hosted Pulumi Service

-Pulumi Service (i.e. [app.pulumi.com](https://app.pulumi.com)) is a fully managed SaaS providing state management, a secrets manager and features such as SSO, audit logs, centralized stack and policy management to name a few.
+Pulumi Service (i.e., [app.pulumi.com](https://app.pulumi.com)) is a fully managed SaaS providing state management, a secrets manager and features such as single sign-on (SSO), audit logs, centralized stack and policy management to name a few.
 As a SaaS, Pulumi manages all aspects of the service.

 The self-hosted version of the service provides all the same capabilities as the SaaS offering.
 The self-hosted deployment requires that the customer manages data backups and keeping the service running and up to date.
 However, the self-hosted solution allows the customer to run the service fully within their own environment.